overlord-ak/Alien-Invasion/README.md

 # Obstacle

-A simple game built using pygame.
+A simple game in which you have to control the jet using arrow keys and avoid missiles.
+The game ends if the user collides with a missile or if the user presses Esc or closes the window.

 ## To play:
 1. Download the source code